Image12

 A6: Taking reference from my knowledge and ongoing research, aging can alter fat distribution and composition in our bodies.
 For instance, subcutaneous fat may decrease with age, while visceral fat can increase.
 This shift necessitates a more holistic approach in aesthetic treatments, focusing not just on fat reduction but also on skin elasticity and overall body composition.

-Willie Chan, Founder
+Willie Chan, Founder (LinkedIn)

 Contact Willie at [email protected]